18F/handbook/docs/about-us/sales-and-marketing/social-media.md

 ## <a id="leadership">Leadership</a>

-The Marketing team maintains CivicActions’s Twitter page and presence on social media.
+The Marketing team maintains CivicActions's Twitter page and presence on social media.

 ## <a id="communication">Communication</a>